AdobeDocs/experience-manager-64.en/help/assets/content-fragments.md

 Content fragments can also be delivered in JSON format, using the Sling Model (JSON) export capabilities of AEM core components.
 This form of delivery:

-* Enables you to use the component to manage which elements of a fragment to deliver
+* enables you to use the component to manage which elements of a fragment to deliver
-* Allows bulk-delivery, by adding multiple content fragment core components on the page being used for API delivery
+* allows bulk-delivery, by adding multiple content fragment core components on the page being used for API delivery

 This and the following pages cover the tasks for creating, configuring and maintaining your content fragments: